eleda77/eleda77.github.io/docs/vocab_list.md

 **dobby** - (no, not the house elf) a loom attachment for weaving small figures

+**dobby stone** - a hollowed-out or vessel-like stone which received a propitiatory offering of milk prior to the process of butter-making

 **doddle** - a very easy task

 **dory** - a flat-bottomed boat with high flaring sides, sharp bow, and deep V-shaped transom

 **doughty** - brave and persistent (no, not doughy)

+**dowsabel** - sweetheart

 **doyenne** - a woman who is the most respected or prominent person in a particular field